cado-security/product-help/docs/cado/deploy/aws/iam/iam-description.md

 sidebar_position: 4
 ---

-# What IAM permissions does Cado use?
+# What IAM permissions does / Forensic Acquisition and Investigation use?

-The Cado platform requires specific IAM permissions to operate effectively.
+The platform requires specific IAM permissions to operate effectively.
-Permissions are required to operate the main Cado virtual machine in the account where Cado is installed, and different permissions are required in target accounts to copy data back for processing.
+Permissions are required to operate the main / Forensic Acquisition and Investigation virtual machine in the account where / Forensic Acquisition and Investigation is installed, and different permissions are required in target accounts to copy data back for processing.

 Below is a clear breakdown of the different permission groups and their purposes.